 CLASSTM observation tools have been developed for Toddler, Pre-K, K-3, Upper Elementary and Secondary age groups.
 At every level, the CLASSTM measure focuses on interactions that support learning.

 The CLASS Self Assessment form can be used by directors and teachers to internally identify strengths and focus on changes the program plans to make.
-Click here to access the CLASS Self Assessment form.
+Access to the CLASS Self Assessment form.

 The Child Line is a statewide, toll-free telephone resource for those working with young children and their families.
 Any person in Nebraska interested in issues that affect young children and their families may call.